 This post may contain affiliate links.
 Please read our disclosure policy.

-These Caramelized Onion Scalloped Potatoes are beyond indulgent and the perfect addition to your holiday dinner or anytime you’re hosting a nice dinner!
+These Caramelized Onion Scalloped Potatoes are the perfect addition to your holiday dinner or anytime you’re hosting a nice dinner!
 They are insanely creamy, herby, and sure to be enjoyed by all who are around your table.

 The potatoes are layered with this sauce and gruyere cheese resulting in bubbly, deliciousness.
 Pair these Caramelized Onion Scalloped Potatoes with my Herb-Crusted Beef Tenderloin and you’re on your way to a delicious meal that is sure to impress.